adriennebohlmann/DecisionTrees_on_Gravity/README.md

 Decision trees do not need transformation of data because they max. entropy / min. variance in a regression problem.
 Let's try out how they perform on this problem!

-Decision trees variations are applied to a very simple, traditional gravity analysis with only 6 explanatory variables for the bilateral trade flow: GDP of exporter and importer, the distance between them, common border, offical language and colonial history.
+Decision trees variations are applied to a very simple, traditional gravity analysis with typical explanatory variables for the bilateral trade flow: GDP of exporter and importer, the distance between them, common border, offical language, colonial history, island and landlocked status of a country.

 The following scikit-learn ensemble methods are applied:
 * RandomForestRegressor